-Comb the environment around you far placer that have natural musical natential-the rail on the builder that rings when pounded, the train tunnel with the perfect echo acoustics.
-You can compose a symphony from there sounds, in a series of movements, and one evening take your friends from site to site to perform the symphony in sequence.
+Comb the environment around you for places that have natural musical potential-the rail on the bridge that rings when pounded, the train tunnel with the perfect echo acoustics.
+You can compose a symphony from these sounds, in a series of movements, and one evening take your friends from site to site to perform the symphony in sequence.